tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

 ### Custom Domains / Hosts file

-To have the host names resolve, I used a plugin named “hostsupdater”.
+To have the host names resolve, I used a plugin named "hostsupdater".
 It doesn't support windows UAC yet, so for the short term I had to make my hosts file editable by my user account (ick).
 I chose this plugin because it allowed me to specify additional aliases rather than assuming I only wanted the hostname of the VM added.

 To install it: